Satellite-im/Website/README.md

 $ npm run generate
 ```

+You can also just edit directly in a branch in github.
+All new branches are built on netlify and a comment is added with a link to the built site.

 For a detailed explanation of how things work, check out the [documentation](https://nuxtjs.org).

 ## Special Directories